 To have your dog learn to laterally step left, start with your dog on your left side as if you are both looking in a mirror - this is similar to heel position.
 Then, take treats in your right hand and turn your body (not your dog’s body) 90 degrees so that if you took a step, you’d be walking into your dog’s shoulder.
-Put the treats in front of your dog’s nose as a lure and so you can quickly reward when he does take a lateral step.
+Put the treats in front of your dog’s nose as a lure, so you can quickly reward when they take a lateral step.

-Switch sides and practice the right side, too.
+Switch sides and practice the right side too.
 At first, try doing three repetitions on each side using five treats per repetition.
 Later, you may only need 1-2 treats to have your dog lateral step 5-10 feet per side.
 Over time, you may be able to stop walking into the dog and face forward with the dog in heel position or have your dog independently walk laterally if you give this motion a command word.

 Walking backwards takes a lot of focus and coordination for dogs and it’s really fun to watch your dog zip backwards away from you in all wheel drive!
 One of the fastest ways to teach back-up is by using props.
 You can set up some dining room chairs.
 Build a “hallway” with the back ends of the chairs near the center of the “hallway.”
 The “hallway” is narrow and not much wider than your dog; if it’s too wide, your dog may just do a u-turn and walk forwards out!

-This skill could also be taught by waiting for your dog to take a step backwards naturally - this means you would capture your dog doing the skill!
-The moment your dog takes a backward step on his own, say “yes” and give a treat.
-Wait for the dog to figure out what he did to earn the treat; when he does, he’ll offer another reverse step.
+This skill can also be taught by waiting for your dog to take a step backwards naturally - this means you would capture your dog doing the skill!
+The moment your dog takes a backward step on their own, say “Yes,” and give a treat.
+Wait for the dog to figure out what they did to earn the treat; when they do, they'll offer another reverse step.